Maatary/haskell-no-project/ReadMe.md

       - https://www.haskell.org/onlinereport/haskell2010/haskellch5.html (Abbreviated form for the module Main)
       - https://stackoverflow.com/questions/11112371/to-write-or-not-to-write-module-main-where-in-haskell

+## Compiling Haskell Sources With External Dependencies to Produce an Executable Without Resorting to Packaging

  - Download a depenendency manually
    - In the demo we use my fork of the timeit project located on github.